 Staying in a cozy cabin after a day of winter hiking is a fun way to end the day, so check out the best Airbnb cabins in Washington if you want to extend your trip.

-Now that you have a full list of winter hiking clothes and cold weather hiking gear, you should feel much more prepared.
+Now that you have a complete list of hiking clothes for winter and cold weather hiking gear, you should feel more prepared.
 It’s time to go out and enjoy the beauty that is winter hiking!